fpjohnston/TECO-64/doc/qregister.md

-### TECO-64 - Q-Register Commands
+## TECO-64 - Q-Register Commands

+### Q-Register Overview

-TECO provides data storage registers, called Q-registers, each of which may be used to store an integral numeric value and, simultaneously, an ASCII character string.
-Q-registers are described in (TBD); this section describes the commands used to load values into and retrieve values from Q-registers.
+TECO provides data storage registers, called Q-registers, each of which may be used to store both a signed integer and a character string that can be loaded, stored, and used by the commands described below.

-An important kind of character string which may be stored in the text portion of a Q-register is a TECO command string.
-Such a command is known as a macro, and is available for execution via the Mq command, described in the tabvle below.
-(See also (TBD), Immediate ESCape Sequence Commands, for a keypad method of macro invocation, and (TBD) for the \*q command which saves the last-typed command for possible editing or re-execution.)
+### Macros

+A character string stored in a Q-register is called a *macro*, which allows it to be called by other commands as a subroutine, using the M command.
+Numeric arguments may be passed to and returned from macros, and macros may be nested.

+When TECO is executing a command typed at the prompt, it is at macro level 0.
+When an M command is then executed, TECO is at macro level 1, and if that macro calls itself or another macro, the macro level is further incremented.
+This is relevant in the discussion of the global and local Q-registers below.

+### Global Q-Registers

+There are 36 global Q-registers, of which has a one-character name, A through Z, and 0 through 9.
+Lower case names may also be used and are equivalent to the corresponding upper case names.
+Global Q-registers are available at all macro levels.

+### Local Q-Registers

+There are additionally 36 local Q-registers, each of which has a two-character name: .A through .Z and .0 through .9.
+Effectively, there is a complete and unique set of local Q-registers available to each and every macro level, including prompt level.

+TECO automatically saves and restores a given macro level’s local Q-registers whenever a new macro is invoked, by saving the current local Q-registers and and creating a new set for the next macro level.
+When that macro exits, its local Q-registers are destroyed and those of the calling macro level are restored.
+(If a fatal error occurs and TECO returns to prompt level, local Q-registers from all macro levels are destroyed and prompt level’s set is restored.)

+### Q-Register Push-Down List

+The Q-register pushdown list is a stack that permits the numeric and text storage areas of Q-registers to be saved (using the "[" command) and restored (using the "]" command).
+The command string "[A ]B" replicates the text string and numeric value from Q-register A into Q-register
+B. Note that macros may be able to avoid the use of the push-down list through the use of local Q-registers.

-#### Alternate Command Forms
+### Alternate Command Forms

 The ^U commands can be modified with at-signs, as shown in the table below.